kmerckae/panda_safe_hrc_tutorial/source/panda_arm/FCI_project.rst

 .. note ::

    Once the problems with the latest franka_ros version are solved, we can try this latest franka_ros and accompanying libfranka version.

 Since we don't want to work with git submodules, we remove all the submodules.
 :raw-html:`<font color="red">  How did you do this?
 You removed all .git in the other repositories and .gitsubmodules?
 Explain this part better. </font>`

+To do so, follow the following steps :

+* Delete the relevant line from the .gitmodules file.

+* Delete the relevant section from .git/config.

+* Run git rm --cached path_to_submodule (no trailing slash).

 .. _Create_controller :